drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 The `FirmwareManager` ensures that writes to the flash are done in page size chunks, configurable using the const generics.

 Next we need to create an instance of the `UpdateService` we want to use.
-There are several options here, but in this case we are using [`drogue-cloud`](https://github.com/drogue-iot/drogue-cloud) directly, in which case we can use the `DrogueHttp` update service, which uses HTTPS with the Drogue Cloud endpoints:
+There are several options here, but in this case we are using [Drogue Cloud](https://github.com/drogue-iot/drogue-cloud) directly, in which case we can use the `DrogueHttp` update service, which uses HTTPS with the Drogue Cloud endpoints:

 ```
 let service: DrogueHttpUpdateService<'_, _, _, 256> = DrogueHttpUpdateService::new(